|

 The Pinwheel Galaxy, or M101 as it is classified, is a beautiful face-on spiral galaxy located in the constellation Ursa Major.
 Photographically, the core of the Pinwheel Galaxy is evident even in short exposures.
 To capture the outer arms, longer, guided exposures are needed.

 I have photographed this galaxy many times over the years using several different camera and telescope combinations.
-The image shown above was created using a large refractor telescope (Sky-Watcher Esprit 150) and LRGB filters from my backyard in the city.
+The image shown above was captured with a large refractor telescope (Sky-Watcher Esprit 150) at the Texas Star Party in 2023.

 This gorgeous galaxy is located 21 million light-years from Earth.
 In 2006, NASA and the ESA released this incredible close-up of the Pinwheel Galaxy, which was the most detailed image of a galaxy taken by the Hubble Space Telescope at the time.